 Tax season is an opportune time to position your vehicles to the American people in the midst of their government-decreed financial fate.
 And we aren’t just talking about those who are receiving a hefty tax refund.
 With the right plan of attack, you can market to those who are a few thousand dollars richer this season as well as provide opportunities to those who weren’t so fortunate with their tax return.

 How to Create Car Sales That Attract Buyers With Large Tax Returns

 If you aren’t in a position to offer your customers any extraordinary offers for this tax season sale, that’s OK.
-Even your typical monthly incentives can be appealing to refund–rich drivers.
-But, if you are able to create some special seasonal offers, you can really help your tax refund sale stand out from the others.
+Even your typical monthly incentives can be appealing to refund-rich drivers.
+But, if you can create some special seasonal offers, you can really help your tax refund sale stand out from the others.

 This is a unique time of year when you know so many of your potential customers are walking around with extra cash, so get creative with your incentives.
 Need ideas?
 How about, for one day only, April 15, you offer to match your customers’ tax refund amount when they use it toward a down payment (up to a certain amount).
 If a buyer pays $3,000 toward a vehicle, for instance, you could match it with $3,000 off the listed price, marketing it to buyers as a way to double their tax return.

 Not all refund recipients will be in the market for a new car, but most will at least be car owners.
 Don’t pass by opportunities to advertise a tax season sale to those current car owners as well, such as through service incentives.
 If you offer prepaid service plans, you could offer free tax filing software with the purchase of such a plan – a suitable gift this time of year regardless of the buyer’s expected tax return.

 Tax Season Offers For Those Without a Refund